 With support from the William T. Grant Foundation, I am investigating the connections between local immigration trends and student access to special education, gifted/talented, and English language acquisition services.
 This project involves quantitative and qualitative studies that will: 1) evaluate the extent to which ethnoracial, linguistic, and immigrant–native inequalities in special service provision are shaped by communities’ immigration contexts; 2) assess the relationship between local demographic contexts and the adoption of school district policies and practices aimed at mitigating these inequalities; and 3) identify the most salient opportunities and obstacles facing educators in their efforts to secure first and second generation children’s access to special education services.

 With Matt Hall, I am examining the educational consequences of large-scale immigration for children, communities, and school systems.
-Findings from this project have been published in Population Research and Policy Review, and presented at meetings of the Population Association of America, the American Sociological Association, and The American Educational Research Association.
+Findings from this project have been published in Social Problems, Population Research and Policy Review, and presented at meetings of the Population Association of America, the American Sociological Association, and The American Educational Research Association.